tom-ricci/octobox/README.md

 # Features
 * Tailwind CSS
-* Filesystem routing with React Router
+* Dynamic filesystem routing with React Router
 * Page transition animations with Framer Motion
-* Preconfigured directories
+* Static filesystem routing
+* GitHub Pages support
 * No configuration needed
+*
 # Install
 To use this template, add `--template @tom-ricci` when creating a new app.